 Another product exquisitely typical of the Murgia area, but famous all over the world is the bread of Altamura PDO.
 In these areas you can taste this delicacy almost everywhere, but how to recognize it?
 The real Pane di Altamura is prepared with only 4 basic ingredients: durum wheat flour, sourdough, salt and water.
 At the end, the bread will have a golden aspect, characterized by the typical "overlapping", with a crust about three millimetres high and a regular and soft crumb.
 Obviously, its aroma is unmistakable.
 Bread from Altamura has a very ancient history, so much so that Pliny defined it as the "best bread in the world".
 In ancient times bread was kneaded privately in homes and then baked in public ovens where every family, in order to recognize its own bread, marked it.
 Today bread is commercialized in almost every part of Italy in the typical shapes Accavallata and Cappello di Prete and it is sold and commercialized only fresh and in loaves of bread having a minimum weight of 0,5 kg.
 Today the traditional bread of the Alta Murgia is a Slow Food Presidium.

 A tasty and healthy product that you absolutely must try, you will not regret it!

-Among the restaurants in the Camogli walking guide we recommend some that deserve to be visited:
+Among the many restaurants in the center of Altamura, we recommend some that are worth trying: